spxbhuhb/adaptive/readme.md

 **Maven Central version is _VERY_ outdated.
 I'll make new release when someone asks for it.**

+> [!CAUTION]
+>
+> Project status: **preview - stage 1**
+>
+> While the features above are all working, they are NOT complete.
+I typically add only what I need
+> for my specific projects, at some places the documentation is lacking, etc.
+>
+> If you would like some features and/or modifications:
+>
+> 1) write it and make a PR
+> 2) just ask, and I'll check if it can be done with reasonable effort
+>

 Adaptive is a low-code application development system for Kotlin Multiplatform, featuring:

 - fully reactive UI